Linear Dynamic Analysis using Shear Deformable Frame Element

 propSet(2).rhoA = rho*A;

-Fig. 7.1 Ground accerelation data
+Fig. 7.1 Ground acceleration data

 Fig. 7.2 Deformed shape

-Fig. 7.3 Analysis results for roof displacement, velocity and acceleration
+Fig. 7.3 Analysis results for roof displacement, velocity, and acceleration

 8. Conclusion